 \section{Introduction}

 Despite a flurry of recent research on automated fact-checking \cite{wang-2017-liar,Rashkin2017TruthOV,volkova2017separating,ferreira2016emergent,popat2017truth,fake2018tschiatschek}, we remain far from building reliable fact-checking systems \cite{Nakov2021AutomatedFF}.
-This challenge has led to attempts to build more explainable models so the explanations can at least help a user interpret the results \cite{atanasova-etal-2020-generating-fact}.
-However, purely extractive explanations in this vein don't help users interpret a model's reasoning \cite{atanasova-etal-2020-generating-fact}.
-An ideal explanation should do what a human-written fact-check does: dissect different parts of the claim and evaluate their veracity.
+This challenge motivated us to build more explainable models so the explanations can at least help a user interpret the results \cite{atanasova-etal-2020-generating-fact}.
+However, such purely extractive explanations do not necessarily help users interpret a model's {reasoning process}.
+An ideal explanation should do what a human-written fact-check does: systematically dissect different parts of the claim and evaluate their veracity.

 We take a step towards explainable fact-checking with a new approach and accompanying dataset, \dataname{}, of decomposed claims from PolitiFact.
-Annotators are presented with a claim \emph{and} the justification paragraph written by expert fact-checkers, and provide a set of yes-no subquestions that give rise to the justification.
-These subquestions involve checking both the explicit and implicit aspects of the claim like those in Figure~\ref{fig:intro}.
+Annotators are presented with a claim \emph{and} the justification paragraph written by expert fact-checkers, from which they annotate a set of yes-no subquestions that give rise to the justification.
+These subquestions involve checking both the explicit and implicit aspects of the claim (Figure~\ref{fig:intro}).